-There is not just one type of OCD.
+There isn’t just one type of OCD.
 Medical communities are unaware that there are hundreds of varieties that manifest in different ways.
-Many people don’t even realize they are suffering from a mild, hidden form of OCD and may even be incorrectly led by a medical doctor or psychologist to believe that their unique issue stems from something other than OCD.
+Many people don’t even realize they’re suffering from a mild, hidden form of OCD.
+They may even be incorrectly led by a medical doctor or psychologist to believe that their unique issue stems from something other than OCD.
 Something as simple as having a comfort zone with specific parameters could be a mild form of OCD.
-Someone growing incredibly upset or angry by a minor shift in his or her daily routine could be another example of mild OCD.
 If even a slight shift in a daily rhythm, routine, or habit causes you severe irritation, anger, or distress, you may unknowingly be suffering from a variety of OCD.

 The Causes of OCD

-There are two distinct groups of OCD, a truth that you won’t learn anywhere else.
-Countless variations stem from each of these groups.
-One of these groups spawns from emotional wounds or soul trauma, such as physical or emotional abuse.
-The second group is due to the presence of toxic heavy metals in the brain.
-It is also possible to have OCD behaviors that stem from both emotional wounds or soul trauma and toxic heavy metal exposure.
-The blend of both can result in some extremely challenging OCD behaviors, and make it even more difficult for those suffering.
+There are two distinct groups of OCD.
+One group spawns from emotional wounds or soul trauma, such as physical or emotional abuse.
+The second group is due to toxic heavy metals in the brain.
+It’s also possible to have OCD behaviors that stem from both, and the combination can result in extremely challenging OCD.

-The area of the emotional center of the brain in which this physical burnout occurs depends on the emotional event or stressor you endure.
-The body handles each event and stressor differently and the area of the brain that experiences this heat depends on the unique situation.
+The area of the emotional center of the brain in which this physical burnout occurs depends on the emotional event or stressor.
+The body handles each event and stressor differently, and the area of the brain that experiences this heat depends on the unique situation.
 The reason this type of burnout occurs in particular areas of the brain is to protect the body from suffering greater health issues.

-Racing thoughts can be one variety of OCD you may experience if your brain has experienced this type of burnout.
-You may also feel compelled to perform acts on yourself such as washing your hands numerous times, repeatedly washing your feet, or showering with extreme frequency.
-If you aren’t able to perform a behavior you may find that you feel extremely agitated or distraught.
-Hoarding, which is actually an unknown variety of OCD, also falls into this category of OCD.
-Some other varieties within this group that people frequently battle include extreme self doubt, self loathing, insecurities, and a lack of confidence.
-Medical research, medical science, and mental health professionals are completely unaware that many of these issues fall within this widespread condition.
+If your brain has experienced this type of burnout, you may experience racing thoughts or feel compelled to do things like wash your hands numerous times, repeatedly wash your feet, or shower with extreme frequency.
+If you aren’t able to perform a behavior, you may find that you feel extremely agitated or distraught.
+Hoarding, which is actually an unknown variety of OCD, also falls into this category.
+Other varieties within this group include extreme self-doubt, self-loathing, insecurities, and a lack of confidence.
+Medical communities are completely unaware that many of these issues fall under OCD.

 Group Two: Toxic Heavy Metals in the Brain

-At present-day, everyone is exposed to some degree of toxic heavy metals.
-As I brought to light in my first book Medical Medium, we also inherit toxic heavy metals from the generations of family members before us.
+Today everyone is exposed to some degree of toxic heavy metals.
+As I brought to light in Medical Medium, we also inherit toxic heavy metals from the generations of family members before us.
 This isn't a genetic issue.
 It's simply the passing on of these heavy metals at conception and in the womb.
-Unfortunately, if a certain amount of mercury, aluminum and/or copper settles close enough to the endocrine glands in the brain, or the emotional highway or emotional center of the brain, a variety of OCD may arise.
-Mercury is often a key component when it comes to creating a variety of OCD that falls within group two.
-The severity of the OCD variety often depends on the amount of toxic heavy metals in the brain.
-If someone suffers from mild OCD, he or she may only have a minimal amount of aluminum and mercury in his or her system, rather than sizable amounts of aluminum, mercury, and copper.
+Unfortunately, OCD can arise if a certain amount of mercury, aluminum, or copper settles close enough to the endocrine glands in the brain or the emotional highway or emotional center of the brain.
+(Mercury is often a key component).
+The severity of the OCD often depends on the amount of toxic heavy metals in the brain.

-As I shared above, the electrical impulses that run across neurons in your brain possess a tremendous amount of information as well as energy of both your soul and will.
+As I shared above, the electrical impulses that run across neurons in your brain possess a tremendous amount of information as well as energy of your soul and will.
 Your desire to wake up in the morning, go to work, protect your family, breathe, survive, or save a life is all connected to your will, and a piece of this can be found in your electrical impulses.
-As mentioned previously, medical research and medical science have no idea that these currents contain that kind of intelligence and data, and will not stumble upon this fact for many decades.

 Tips for OCD Sufferers

-Regardless of the diet you choose to follow, bringing in some of these supplements and foods can offer tremendous support for any OCD sufferer.
-Do not let a staunch belief system hold you back from experiencing the healing you deserve.
+Regardless of the diet you follow, bringing in some of these supplements and foods can offer tremendous support for OCD.

 This item posted: 30-May-2017